headlines-toolkit/ht-kv-storage-service/README.md

 *   Defines a clear contract for basic key-value operations (read, write, delete) for common data types (`String`, `bool`, `int`, `double`).
 *   Includes a `clearAll` method for removing all entries.
-*   Provides a `StorageKeys` class example to avoid magic strings.
+*   Provides a `StorageKey` enum to avoid magic strings, promoting type safety.
+Use the `stringValue` getter for the actual key string.
+*   Defines a set of custom `StorageException` subclasses (`StorageWriteException`, `StorageReadException`, `StorageDeleteException`, `StorageClearException`, `StorageKeyNotFoundException`, `StorageTypeMismatchException`) to handle specific storage errors.

 ## Getting Started 🚀